kongo2002/monodeps/README.md

 # monodeps will try to guess the language based on the majority of files in the
 # service directory.
 #
-# Currently supported: go/golang, csharp/dotnet, dart/flutter
+# Currently supported: go/golang, csharp/dotnet, dart/flutter, kustomize
+languages:
-language: go
+  - go

 # Following you can list directories of other services or files this particular
 # service is depending on.
 Whenever any of these files or directories are part